abrahamchanUBC/assignment5/README.md

 2. **Fetch products from database:** (2 points) Follow [this](https://docs.mongodb.org/ecosystem/drivers/node-js/) tutorial on how to install nodejs driver for mongoDB.
 Once you have mongoDB connection setup correctly, you will need to create a GET endpoint /products to allow users to fetch all products from your database.

 3. **Adding filters:** (3 points) Add price filters to your /products endpoint to allow users to retrieve all products between a specified price range (inclusive).
 You will need to consider checking erroneous values in your filters.
+These filters should be optional for the user - not including them should return all products of any price.

 4. **Add Checkout functionality:** (3 points) You will need to create a POST endpoint /checkout in your application.
 The end point will accept a json formatted object (cart) and total as parameters that you will need to store in your orders table.
 You will also need to update the JavaScript code in your web application to make this post request when user click on *checkout* button.
 This task is only considered complete when you have the checkout functionality working completely.